Research, Development and Training

 Developing A Tiered Approach For ECBC Compliance

 Background: The Bureau of Energy Efficiency (BEE), India, launched the Energy Conservation Building Code (ECBC) in 2007.
-Through mandatory compliance with the ECBC, India can achieve estimated annual energy saving of 1.7 billion
+Through mandatory compliance with the ECBC, India can achieve estimated annual energy saving of 1.7 billion kWh.
+The rate of compliance with the code is predicted to reach 65% by 2017.

 Calibrated Building Energy Simulation